 Geographically the province is roughly divided into two sections, the coast which is relatively flat and has long beaches and the inland area which is very mountainous.

 Massa is the joint capital, along with Carrara, of the Massa-Carrara province of Tuscany.
 It is a coastal town running along the Tyrrhenian sea and was first mentioned as early as the 2nd century.
 The two main squares in the town are Piazza degli Aranci and Piazza Mercuri.

 Massa's sights include:

-The Malaspina Castle, constructed in the 15th century and overlooks the city from a nearby hill.
+Constructed in the 15th century and overlooks the city from a nearby hill.

 Carrara is the joint capital, along with Massa, of the Massa-Carrara province of Tuscany.
 It is famous for the white and blue-grey marble which is quarried from the mountains above the city.

 The main sights are: